Can You Get Sick From Swimming In Cold Water? Here Is What You Should Know

 By John A

 We all know the feeling of taking a plunge into an icy lake on a hot summer day.
-The refreshing cold jolt of water against skin can be invigorating, but is it safe?
+The refreshing cold jolt of water against the skin can be invigorating, but is it safe?
 From the chill that comes after an extended swim to more serious illnesses, there are potential risks associated with swimming in cold water.
 Let’s explore what these risks are and how you can stay safe when enjoying some fun in the cool waters!

 Quick Answer